flavorly/vanilla-components/packages/documentation/src/guide/advanced-configuration.md

 } & InputHTMLAttributes & Data, MyOwnComponentClassesValidKeys>
 ```

 Finally!
-You might use your component as any other component like the follwing:
+You might use your component as any other component like the following:

 ```vue
 <template>